-Make a paste of baking soda and water and rub into stain.
+Make a paste of baking soda and water and rub it into the stain.
 Let it sit for a few days.
-Then wash in machine.
+Then wash in the machine.
 This is especially good for polyester.

 Safe and Economical

-The best thing I found to remove stains without any scrubbing is Castile soap.
-I keep some in a small bottle with a spout and then squeeze some on stains when needed and allow the clothing item to soak overnight.
+Castile soap is the best thing I found to remove stains without any scrubbing.
+I keep some in a small bottle with a spout, squeeze some on stains when needed, and allow the clothing item to soak overnight.
 This is especially great for greasy stains.
-The next day I wash as usual with other laundry.
-If the stains are fruit related, I squeeze some hydrogen peroxide before throwing in the wash.
+The next day, I wash as usual with other laundry.
+If the stains are fruit related, I squeeze some hydrogen peroxide before throwing it in the wash.

 Get at Stains Quickly